atulkakrana/sPARTA/sparta/README.md

 ```
 python3 sPARTA.py -featureFile <featureFile.fa> -genomeFeature <0/1> -miRNAFile <miRNAFile.fa> -libs <Lib_A.txt Lib_B.txt> -tarPred -tarScore --tag2FASTA --map2DD --validate
 ```
-2. Execution on genome in which genome has already been processed This execution should be performed if a genome file has been processed previously but the miRNAs for which targets need to be predicted are new:
+2.Execution on genome in which genome has already been processed This execution should be performed if a genome file has been processed previously but the miRNAs for which targets need to be predicted are new:
 ```
 python3 sPARTA.py -genomeFeature <0/1> -miRNAFile <miRNAFile.fa> -libs <Lib_A.txt Lib_B.txt> -tarPred -tarScore --tag2FASTA --map2DD --validate
 ```
-3. Execution on data in which genome and miRNA files have been previously processed This execution should be performed if targets for a genome file have already been predicted using a miRNA file, but new PARE libraries need to be used for validation of earlier predicted targets:
+3.Execution on data in which genome and miRNA files have been previously processed This execution should be performed if targets for a genome file have already been predicted using a miRNA file, but new PARE libraries need to be used for validation of earlier predicted targets:
 ```
 python3 sPARTA.py -genomeFeature <0/1> -libs <Lib_C.txt Lib_D.txt> --map2DD --validate
 ```

-4. Execution of 'miRferno', just for target prediction This execution should be performed in case only predicted targets are required or PARE libraries are not available:
+4.Execution of 'miRferno', just for target prediction This execution should be performed in case only predicted targets are required or PARE libraries are not available:
 ```
 python3 sPARTA.py -genomeFile <genomeFile.fa> -gffFile <GFF3file> -genomeFeature <0/1> -miRNAFile <miRNAFile.fa> -tarPred -tarScore